ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_stored_baskets.md

 !!! note

-    The prices in the stored basket are updated immediately after user entered the stored basket page.
+    The prices in the stored basket are updated immediately after you enter the stored basket page.

-In the overview there are some information about product:
+The overview contains the following information about the products:

 - name
-- sku
+- SKU
 - short description
 - image
 - variant information
 - price and availability
-- the stored quantity - possible to change for add to basket functionality
+- the stored quantity - can be changed before adding to basket

 ![](../img/wishlist_5.png)

 #### Adding products to basket

-There are 2 ways to add items to basket:

-- add 1 product into basket
-- add all products into basket
+You can add a single product or all products from a stored basket into the basket.

 ##### Quantity field

-When adding into basket the user can define how many items of product will he want to add to basket.
-If there is no quantity field the minimum order quantity will be taken.
+When adding to the basket, you can define how many products you want to add.
+If there is no quantity field, the minimum order quantity is used.

-Products will stay in the stored basket as long as user does not remove them.
+Products stay in the stored basket until you remove them.

-#### Remove products from stored basket
+#### Removing products from a stored basket

-User can remove products in 2 ways:

-- delete an item from *stored basket*
-- delete the whole stored basket (trash icon in the right user menu section)
+You can remove products from a stored basket by deleting it or by deleting the whole stored basket (use the trash icon in the right user menu section).

-#### Product not available
+#### Unavailable products

-If the product is not in catalog anymore, user will see a proper message in the overview page.
+If a product is not in the catalog anymore, you can see a message in the overview page.